Electrostatics/electrostatics.github.io/docs/apbs-utilities.md

 dx-math <path>
 {% endhighlight %}

-where <path> is the path is the path to a file with operations specified in a stack-based (RPN) manner.
+where <path> is the path is to a file with operations specified in a stack-based (RPN) manner.
 For example, a command file which adds grid1 and grid2, multiplies the result by 5.3, adds grid4, subtracts 99.3 from the whole thing, and writes the result on grid5 would have the form: